WhatsApp

 Home > Conditions > Sleep Apnea

-Sleep Apnoea in Singapore
+Sleep Apnea Treatment in Singapore

-What Are the Types of Sleep Apnoea?
+What Are the Types of Sleep Apnea?

-Obstructive Sleep Apnoea (OSA)
+Obstructive Sleep Apnea (OSA)

 In OSA, the airway becomes blocked during sleep, preventing airflow to the lungs.
-This is the most common form of sleep apnoea.
+This is the most common form of sleep apnea.
 The severity of OSA is measured using the Apnea-Hypopnea Index (AHI), which tracks the frequency of breathing interruptions per hour of sleep.

-Central Sleep Apnoea (CSA)
+Central Sleep Apnea (CSA)

 CSA occurs when the brain does not send proper signals to the breathing muscles, resulting in pauses in breathing even when the airway remains open.

-Mixed (or Complex) Sleep Apnoea
+Mixed (or Complex) Sleep Apnea

-What Are the Symptoms of Sleep Apnoea?
+What Are the Symptoms of Sleep Apnea?

 Common Symptoms